-HLB Mann Judd (WA Partnership) ABN 22 193 232 714

-Level 4, 130 Stirling Street, Perth WA 6000 / PO Box 8124 Perth BC WA 6849

-T: +61 (0)8 9227 7500 E: mailbox@hlbwa.com.au

-Liability limited by a scheme approved under Professional Standards Legislation.
+HLB Mann Judd (WA Partnership) ABN 22 193 232 714Level 4, 130 Stirling Street, Perth WA 6000 / PO Box 8124 Perth BC WA 6849T: +61 (0)8 9227 7500E: mailbox@hlbwa.com.auLiability limited by a scheme approved under Professional Standards Legislation.

+HLB Mann Judd (WA Partnership) is a member of HLB International, the global advisory and accounting network.
-Key Audit Matter

-How our audit addressed the key audit matter

-Carrying amount of exploration and evaluation expenditure

-Note 8 of the financial report

-At 30 June 2019, the exploration and evaluation expenditure was carried at \$269,664 (2018: \$269,664).

-In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the consolidated entity capitalises acquisition costs of rights to explore and applies the expense model after • recognition.

-Our audit focussed on the consolidated entity's • assessment of the carrying amount of the capitalised exploration and evaluation asset.
-We considered this to be a key audit matter because • this is one of the significant assets of the consolidated entity.
+Key Audit Matter How our audit addressed the key audit matter Carrying amount of exploration and evaluation expenditure Note 8 of the financial report At 30 June 2019, the exploration and evaluation expenditure was carried at \$269,664 (2018: \$269,664).
+Our procedures included but were not limited to the following: In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the consolidated entity capitalises acquisition costs of rights to explore and applies the expense model after recognition. carrying values; Our audit focussed on the consolidated entity's assessment of the carrying amount of the capitalised exploration and evaluation asset.
+We considered this to be a key audit matter because this is one of the significant assets of the consolidated entity.
 There is a risk that the capitalised expenditure no longer meets the recognition criteria of the standard.
-In addition, we considered it necessary to assess whether facts and circumstances existed to suggest that the • carrying amount of an exploration and evaluation asset may exceed its recoverable amount.
+In addition, we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount of an exploration and evaluation asset may exceed its recoverable amount.
+2019/20 and discussed with management the nature of planned ongoing activities; We enquired with management, reviewed ASX announcements and minutes of Directors' meetings to ensure that the consolidated entity had not decided to discontinue exploration and evaluation at its area of interest; and We examined the disclosures made in the